Alleviating $H_0$ tension in Horndeski gravity: Alleviating the tension

+and for the present Model I this exhibits a decrease as can be seen in Fig. \ref{Gefffig}.
+Hence, although $w_{DE}$ in this scenario does not evolve into the phantom regime, as we show in Fig. \ref{wDEModelI} (note that contrary to tracking dark-energy models \cite{Steinhardt:1999nw}, $w_{DE}$ remains strictly negative for $z\gg 1$, i.e. for $100\leq z<1000$ the $w_{DE}$ is around $-0.13$), the aforementioned decrease in the effective Newton's constant is adequate to alleviate the tension.

 Finally, we examine the stability of the obtained solution, by investigating the sound speed square $c_{S}^{2}$ given in (\ref{cscon}) and the quantity $Q_{S}$ given in (\ref{Qscon}).
 In Fig. \ref{CSQS} we depict their evolution as a function of the redshift for the background solution given above.
 As we can see, the stability conditions are always satisfied, and hence the obtained solutions are free from ghost and Laplacian instabilities (we mention that for a general $G_5\neq0$ the $c_{S}^{2}$ is not identically 1, however for the chosen $G_5(X)$ with the chosen $\xi$ and the imposed initial conditions we can bring it to be almost 1 during the whole evolution).
+Additionally, the value of $Q_S$ for large $z$ is close to zero, however one can verify that it remains always positive, and for $z\gg 1$ (i.e. for $z\rightarrow 1000$) it is around 0.005.